robenkleene/design-references/after-effects/tutorials/after-effects-energy-ball.md

 ## Energy Diffusion

-1. Duplicate the `Noise Highlights` layer and drag it just underneath `Light Flare`
+1. Duplicate the `Noise Highlights` layer, rename it to `Energy Diffusion` and drag it just underneath `Light Flare`
-2. Set the `Noise Highlights 2 > Effect Controls > CC Sphere > Radius: 349`
+2. Set the `Energy Diffusion > Effect Controls > CC Sphere > Radius: 349`